 * Please note the pre-consultation fee will be discounted from the Condominium Draft Plan Approval application fee.

 Existing buildings with multiple units may apply for conversion from rental to condominium tenure where individual units are owned separately.
 Draft plan of condominium is required in this case and is granted subject to conditions, including the requirement of the owner and condominium corporation to enter into a condominium conversion agreement with the municipality.

 Final approval of the condominium is granted once all conditions have been met.
 For existing buildings, typical conditions for draft plan of condominium approval include a building condition report prepared by a qualified professional to ensure the existing building is safe for the proposed use, and a condominium conversion agreement to ensure the site is improved to reflect as much as possible current site design standards (parking, landscaping, lighting etc).
 A condominium conversion agreement is a hybrid agreement, which incorporates the normal requirements of a site plan agreement with a condominium assumption agreement.
 Units can be sold after registration of the final plan of condominium and the condominium conversion agreement.

-Planning staff from Planning and Development Services should be consulted prior to any application for condominium approval to provide clarity on the application process and to avoid undue delays after an application is submitted.
+Planning staff from Planning and Building Services should be consulted prior to any application for condominium approval to provide clarity on the application process and to avoid undue delays after an application is submitted.